OmniShadow/sensor_calibration/README.md

 ## How to execute 1st program: calibration

-If you desire to find calibration curve for your sensor, set the parameters in "config.txt" and run "calibrazione".
+If you desire to find calibration curve for your sensor, set the parameters in "config.txt" and run "calibrazione --config=config.txt".
 Put the obstacle in zero position and wait for Meca500 to take data.
 It will write some csv files in ./measurements/..

 Then to analyze execute the python script "analyze.py" passing the specified path.
 It will generates some plots in the analyzed folders.